 internally displaced people

-people living as refugees outside Syria
+refugees outside Syria

-Syrians in need of humanitarian aid
+Syrians in need of humanitarian assistance

 I make a donation.